ethereum/EIPs/EIPS/eip-gas_to_eth.md

 - Pops two values from the stack: `addr` then `gas_amount`.
 If there are fewer than two values on the stack, the calling context should fail with stack underflow.
 - Deducts `gas_amount` from the current calling context.
-- If the gas cost of this opcode + `gas_amount` is greater than the available gas in the current calling context, the calling context should fail with 'out of gas'.
 - Computes `wei_val` by multiplying `gas_amount` by the current transaction context's `gas_price`.
 - Endows the address `addr` with `wei_val` wei.
+- If the gas cost of this opcode + `gas_amount` is greater than the available gas in the current calling context, the calling context should fail with 'out of gas' and any state changes reverted.
 - Pushes `wei_val` onto the stack.

-The proposed cost of this opcode is similar to the recently proposed `PAY` opcode, but changing the base cost from `9000` to `5000`.
+The proposed cost of this opcode is similar to the recently proposed `PAY` opcode, but changing the base cost from `9000` to `2400`.
 That is:

-- The base cost of this opcode is `5000`.
-This is priced the same as a cold `SSTORE`.
+- The base cost of this opcode is `2400`.
+This is priced so that invoking `GAS_TO_ETH` on a cold account costs the same as a cold `SSTORE`.
 - If `addr` is not the zero address, the [EIP-2929](./eip-2929.md) account access costs for `addr` (but NOT the current account) are also incurred: 100 gas for a warm account, 2600 gas for a cold account, and 25000 gas for a new account.
 - If any of these costs are changed, the pricing for the `GAS_TO_ETH` opcode must also be changed.

 Note that the `CALL2` EIP eliminates the extra gas cost for value transfer.
-If that proposal is accepted into the EVM, the pricing for `GAS_TO_ETH` should be updated to commensurately reduce or remove the `5000` gas value transfer cost.
+If that proposal is accepted into the EVM, the pricing for `GAS_TO_ETH` should be updated to commensurately reduce or remove the `2400` gas value transfer cost.

 ## Rationale